sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_sage_library.rst

 Source directories of distribution packages
 ===========================================

-The development of the SageMath library uses a monorepo strategy for all distribution packages that fill the `sage.*` namespace.
+The development of the Sage library uses a monorepo strategy for all distribution packages that fill the ``sage.*`` namespace.
 This means that the source trees of these distributions are included in a single ``git`` repository, in a subdirectory of ``SAGE_ROOT/pkgs``.